Check out our new merch today!

 It’s expensive, but a little goes a long way towards preventing/remedying ear infections.
 I still use the first bottle I ever bought and this product has literally saved me hundreds of dollars overs the years.
 Eko used to get terrible ear infections from his treasure hunting (see below) at the beach and we’d be back and forth to the vet for treatment.
 After trying countless ear products, this Zymox Otic was far and away the best way to maintain ear health/cleanliness.

-I strongly advise grinding your dog’s nails rather than using a traditional clipper.
-It takes practice to teach your dog, but it makes grooming safer and easier in the long run.
-If you own a corded Dremel tool already, you can use that.
+I strongly advise using a rotary tool to grind your dog’s nails rather than using a traditional clipper.
+It takes practice , but it makes grooming safer and easier in the long run.
 I recommend avoiding any of the cordless grinding tools.
 What you gain in convenience you lose in power/consistency.
-The battery powered tools take much longer to use and aren’t worth it in my opinion.
-I used the Oster grinder and it’s performed like a champ for over five years.
+Any Dremel will work, but this simple two-speed one serves us perfectly

 Does your pup have itchy/dry skin?
 Adding salmon oil helped heal Eko’s coat and skin during a particularly harsh winter.
 It’s also a drool-inducer – Penny goes crazy for the flavor.

 I like nylon leashes for running/traveling because of how light they are.
-But for day-to-day walks and for training in general, I prefer the heft of a leather leash.
+But for day-to-day walks and for training in general, I prefer the heft of a leather leash and collars.
 It takes some time to break in, but the weight and feel of the leather helps give you and your pup a much stronger awareness of where each other are.
-Plus, leather is easy to clean and should last forever.
-The place I bought my leashes no longer sells them, but I really like Saddleback’s stuff too.
+I love our gear from Sexy Beast Dog Collars!
+(Best to just click on the link and not google that)

 For a multitude of reasons I much prefer to give my dogs antlers over bones and other hard chews.
 I’ve found the freshest, best-priced antlers on ebay.
 There are tons of listings, just pick your desired size and toughness and voila, you will get your pup’s new favorite treat.
 No smell, no mess, just a healthy, teeth cleaning treat!
 (Of course, if you have a power chewer you need to be cautious.
 I recommend starting with a softer antler just to be safe.)